robbieheriot/Mushroom-Classification/README.md

 ### Dataset Overview

 The dataset consists of various features describing different attributes of mushrooms, with the target variable indicating whether the mushroom is Poisonous (p) or Edible (e).

+### Usage

+1. Ensure Python environment with necessary libraries (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn) is set up.
+2. Clone this repository.
+3. Make sure the dataset ('mushrooms.csv') is available locally or uploaded to the appropriate directory within the project repository.
+4. Run the provided Python script to execute the data preprocessing, model training, and evaluation steps.

 ### Steps Implemented

 1. **Data Import and Exploration**: The dataset ('mushrooms.csv') is imported using Pandas, and the first 5 rows are displayed to understand its structure.